Nanotechnology in Medicine

 I attended the Lance Armstrong Foundation’s Survivor Summits, became a member of my state’s Cancer Control Plan workgroup and joined a number of ovarian cancer advocacy organizations, serving on the Board of the Kaleidoscope of Hope Foundation for three years.
 In 2007, I began writing my blog, Women of Teal, in order to share what I have learned on this journey with others and to raise awareness of the disease, its treatments and the need for more research.

 1. Would you please share with our readers how you were first diagnosed with ovarian cancer, and at what stage it was at?

-I visited my gynecologist for my annual exam and mentioned to her an odd pain I was having on my left side.
+I visited The Center for Cosmetic & Reconstructive Gynecology, my gynecologist for my annual exam and mentioned to her an odd pain I was having on my left side.
 I thought I might have just pulled a muscle.
 She thought we should investigate further and sent me for a transvaginal ultrasound.

 The day after I had the ultrasound I was in the ER in terrible pain.
 The ER physician contacted the radiologist and my gynecologist, and I was scheduled the next day for an MRI.
 Continue Reading

 Stress illness, otherwise known as Psychophysiologic Disorder or PPD, may not be a household word, but the conditions that result from it are all too common.
 We feature a leading expert in the field of PPD, Dr. David D. Clarke, in our JCT interview series.
 He was kind enough to shed some light on what PPD is and how it affects an estimated five to ten million people in the United States.

 Dr. Clarke is the President of the Psychophysiologic Disorders Association (PPDA) in the U.S., and his biography and stellar qualifications follow the interview.

 Dr. Clarke, could you please define the term “Stress Illness?”